Bir Village, Himachal Pradesh.

 Camp Oak View, Bir village, Himachal Pradesh, India.

-Bir is small village at the edge of Kangra district in Himachal Pradesh.
+Bir is a small village at the edge of the Kangra district in Himachal Pradesh.

 Tribal villages – Raj Gundha village, Bada Gran village, Kukar Gundha, Nahlota village, Kothikod village, Thathi village, Bada Bhangal village .
 Villagers are Shepherds, farmers and collecting medicinal plants from Mountains.